 Again, the story is about Nichols' moral dilemma in the fog of his exhaustion.

 It is a story of human decency decently told in 280-character bites.
 It even starts in medias res.
 For Nichols and his colleagues, this nightmarish scenario is just the quotidian, the day-to-day routine.
 Worn down as he must be, he still constantly does the right thing, the decent thing, no matter his feelings.
 His story is a companion to that of Jodi Doering, a nurse in South Dakota who told her tale of moral outrage in the midst of gruesomeness on Twitter and CNN at around the same time.
 She spoke of patients who deny the existence of COVID and call her names even as they are dying of the disease.
 Like Nichols and his team, she continues to care for them in the face of their hateful contempt.
 Her Twitter profile, which now apparently lists her name as Jodi Orth (@jodiorth), has a banner that reads "Be a Good Human," sadly an increasingly radical stance.
-In fairness, I must note that her testimonial has been disputed as exaggerated.
+In fairness, I must note that her testimonial has been disputed as exaggerated, but I doubt the charge is true.
 Whatever the case, as Nichols observed, simply continuing to treat patients in the midst of COVID denial and hostility to medical personnel from a wide swath of the population is demoralizing in the extreme, and even more so in a place like South Dakota where the governor herself has abetted the spread of the disease and openly contributed to the widespread denial and consequent contempt for medical professionals.

 These tales of frontline medical professionals, but two samples standing in for an untold number of told and untold stories, are more extreme than what most of us will ever experience.
 Still, they are clear instances of the power of decency, of remaining "a good human," in the face of horror.